Best road bike saddles in 2024 | Plus what to look for when buying a saddle

 Scott Windsor / Our Media

-Published: April 2, 2024 at 7:00 am
+Published: November 1, 2024 at 8:00 am

-Finding the best road bike saddle is perhaps one of the important ways of unlocking greater comfort on the bike.
+Finding the best road bike saddle is one of the important ways of unlocking greater comfort on the bike.

 Our team of expert testers have ridden a huge range of saddles, in various shapes and sizes.
 Based on that wealth of experience, we’ve assembled a list of what we think are the most comfortable bike seats for the best road bikes.